arturoherrero/arturoherrero.com/article/_posts/2015-02-23-yarr-yet-another-ruby-repl.md

 ---
 layout: post
 title: YARR.
 Yet Another Ruby REPL
+description: YARR is a Ruby REPL (it’s just a hobby, it won’t be big and professional like Pry).
 ---

 **[YARR (Yet Another Ruby REPL)][1]{:target="_blank"}** is a Ruby REPL (it's just a hobby, it won't be big and